Linde Plc. (LIN): A Technical Analysis - News Heater

 LIN) stock’s latest price update

-The stock of Linde Plc.
-(NYSE: LIN) has decreased by -0.08 when compared to last closing price of 378.96.Despite this, the company has seen a gain of 0.02% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-10-09 that Linde (LIN) closed at $373.73 in the latest trading session, marking a +0.05% move from the prior day.
+Linde Plc.
+(NYSE: LIN)’s stock price has dropped by -2.41 in relation to previous closing price of 381.09.
+Nevertheless, the company has seen a loss of -1.78% in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-10-13 that In the closing of the recent trading day, Linde (LIN) stood at $377.89, denoting a +0.05% change from the preceding trading day.

 LIN’s Market Performance

 Linde Plc.
-(LIN) has seen a 0.02% rise in stock performance for the week, with a -2.38% decline in the past month and a 0.41% surge in the past quarter.
-The volatility ratio for the week is 2.05%, and the volatility levels for the past 30 days are at 1.71% for LIN.
-The simple moving average for the past 20 days is 0.34% for LIN’s stock, with a 5.23% simple moving average for the past 200 days.
+(LIN) has experienced a -1.78% fall in stock performance for the past week, with a -4.58% drop in the past month, and a -2.54% drop in the past quarter.
+The volatility ratio for the week is 1.53%, and the volatility levels for the past 30 days are at 1.76% for LIN.
+The simple moving average for the last 20 days is -0.85% for LIN’s stock, with a simple moving average of 3.00% for the last 200 days.

 Analysts’ Opinion of LIN